LJSigersmith/CSC575/docs/assignments/ProjectPresentations/PP01-TechSpikePresentation.md

   - Demonstrate understanding of technical details from the tech spike and the ability to explain these details to the audience.
   - Convince the audience that substantial effort has been invested in the project, equivalent to the expected time investment per week.

-The [PP01 Tech Spike Presentation Feedback Sheet](./materials/PP01-criteria-sheet.docx) will be used for evaluation and grading of the presentation.
-Each team member will be evaluated on each of the criteria.
+Each team will be evaluated by the other teams.

 ### Acknowledgements